ManoharNayakK/Mini-Games/README.md

-# 🎮 Multi‑Game Web App
+# 🎮 Mini Games Web App

 A single‑page browser game hub featuring **Tic‑Tac‑Toe, Snake & Ladder, and Ludo**—all written in vanilla **HTML, CSS, and JavaScript**.
 No frameworks, no build steps—just clone the repo and open `index.html`.